Economics

 • ECON 1002 (Principles of Macroeconomics)

-Students may waive ECON 1001 or/and 1002 and obtain the course credit with an AP score of 5 (or an IB score of 6 or 7 on Higher Level (HL) exam) in Microeconomics or/and Macroeconomics.
-ECON 1003 (Principles of Economics: Micro & Macro combined) may be taken instead of 1001 and 1002 (but not by students who have taken ECON 1001, 1002, or received course credit via AP or IB).
-Students who take ECON 1003 instead of 1001 and 1002 will require an additional economics elective.
+ECON 1003 (Principles of Economics: Micro & Macro combined) may be taken instead of 1001 and 1002 (but not by students who have already taken ECON 1001 and/or 1002, or who have received course credit via AP or IB).
+Students who take ECON 1003 instead of 1001 and 1002 will be required to take an additional economics elective, to bring the total number of courses taken to 11.

 • Intermediate Microeconomics and Macroeconomics (2 courses)